 insisting on careful assessment of the long-term impact of liberalisation of markets on the affordability, quality and continuity of essential services in already liberalised sectors before liberalising any new sectors

-Acharnes Amsterdam Antwerp Athens Barcelona Berlin Besiktas Bonn Budapest Cardiff Cologne Copenhagen Dortmund Dresden Edinburgh Eindhoven Espoo EUROCITIES Brussels Office Ghent Gijon Glasgow Groningen Hamburg Helsinki Izmir Karlsruhe Kyiv Leeds Leipzig Lisbon London Manchester Metropole Europeenne de Lille Munich Nantes Newcastle-Gateshead Nilufer Oslo Preston Rotterdam Sarajevo Seville Sheffield Solna Stockholm Stuttgart Sunderland The Hague Timisoara Toulouse Turkish Cypriot community of Nicosia Uppsala Utrecht Vantaa Vienna
+Acharnes Amsterdam Antwerp Barcelona Berlin Bilbao Bonn Budapest Cardiff Cologne Copenhagen Dortmund Dresden Edinburgh Eindhoven Espoo EUROCITIES Brussels Office Ghent Gijon Glasgow Groningen Hamburg Helsinki Izmir Karlsruhe Kyiv Leeds Leipzig Lisbon London Malmo Manchester Metropole Europeenne de Lille Munich Nacka Nantes Newcastle-Gateshead Nilufer Oslo Porto Preston Rotterdam Sarajevo Sheffield Solna Stockholm Stuttgart Sunderland The Hague Timisoara Toulouse Turkish Cypriot community of Nicosia Uppsala Utrecht Vantaa Vienna